sasq64/chipmachine/README.md

 ```
 $ sudo apt-get install cmake git g++ zlib1g-dev libao-dev libgl1-mesa-dev libasound2-dev libglfw3-dev libcurl4-gnutls-dev libglew-dev libmpg123-dev ninja-build
 ```
+* NOTE: glfw3 does not exist in Trusty, but you can find deb packages for it (or you can build it yourself).

 ### Mac OSX